puppetlabs/puppet-docs/source/puppet_baseline/pb_interface.markdown

 Groups are one of Dashboard's core constructs, and nodes can be added to and removed from groups with Dashboard's standard node view.

+Although Dashboard allows groups to contain other groups, a compliance group page will only list nodes that are direct children of that group.

 Changes to Core Dashboard Pages
 -----